How to Have a Successful Start at Breastfeeding - Baby Chick

 How to Have a Successful Start at Breastfeeding | Baby Chick

-9. Delay the use of a pacifier or bottle.
+9. Delay the Use of a Pacifier or Bottle

-My son takes a pacifier, which I am very grateful for, but it wasn’t something that I introduced to him until he was a few weeks old.
+My son takes a pacifier, which I am very grateful for, but it wasn’t something I introduced until he was a few weeks old.
 It’s perfectly okay for babies to use pacifiers and bottles.
 However, it’s recommended that we should wait a few short weeks until we develop a good breastfeeding routine.
 You will be their pacifier in the beginning.

 Them suckling on your breast is good to soothe them, keep them full, and stimulate your breasts to make more milk.
 We don’t want to develop any nipple confusion because they could become tired from sucking on the pacifier, becoming frustrated that there is no milk coming out, and then not nursing well.
 We waited 3-4 weeks before we gave our son a pacifier.
 However, if your baby has colic and you need other tools to soothe baby, speak with your child’s doctor and do what is best for your family and child.

-10. Drink lots of water.
+10. Drink Lots of Water

-11. Try to relax as much as possible.
+11. Try To Relax as Much as Possible

 How to Have a Successful Start at Breastfeeding | Baby Chick